2002shish/easy_consultancy/README.md

 * implement responsive ui with first loading including backend
 * MUI provides styling and building Material-UI components quickly and easily
 * Most of the UI created react-bootstrap as well row css.
-* Few cases used MUI but in future i will add more MUI features here.:smile:
+* Few cases used MUI but in future i will add more MUI features here.
 * Responsive landing page.
 * user can give review, can purchase a product and see there status.
 * there most interting part is Login Page. this is amazing design and authentication system.